TOSS-Platform/docs/docs/protocol/contracts/risk/RiskMathLib.md

 **Parameters**:

-- `returns`: Array of period returns
+- `returns`: Array of period returns (basis points, where 10000 = 100% = no change)
-- `periods`: Number of periods per year
+- `periods`: Number of periods per year (e.g., 365 for daily, 12 for monthly, 52 for weekly)

 **Returns**: Annualized volatility (basis points)